shivamvats/shivamvats/_posts/2015-7-4-GSoC-Week-6.md

 in which we'll push the optimisations.

 I started writing the `RingSeries` class for series evaluation in [PR 9614](https://github.com/sympy/sympy/pull/9614).
+I was supposed to update my blog yesterday, but I dozed off while working on it.
 According to my current approach, I am writing classes for all the functions so that they can be represented symbolically.
 Another issue that needs to be tackled is expansion of nested functions, things like `sin(cos(sin(x))`.
 This will need some work as